chrissimpkins/siz/README.md

 | Display human-readable file sizes in binary block format  | `siz -m [DIR PATH]` |
 | ANSI coloring of directory vs. file paths              | `siz -c [DIR PATH]`   |

-See `siz --help` for the complete list of available options.
+See `siz --help` for the list of available options.

-See `siz --list-types` for the complete list of supported built-in type name aliases.
+See `siz --list-types` for the list of supported built-in type name aliases.

 ## Installation